vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 There is nothing that would prevent us from providing both options.

-### Specify the file directly in VRL without using Table
+### Specify the file directly in VRL without using EnrichmentTable

-Instead of using a separate section to specify the Table, we could require the filename te be specified within VRL.
+Instead of using a separate section to specify the enrichment table, we could require the filename te be specified within VRL.

 ```
 find_table_row("/path/to/file.csv", criteria)